 0 1 1 2 3 5 8 13 21 34 55 89 144

 If you compare with other programming languages, you might notice that 'fibo' is not a function, rather it's a procedure that is a function that doesn't return a value.
-It has to be kept in mind that every function without a return statement does return a value which is called 'none'; which normally gets suppressed by the interpreter.
+It has to be kept in mind that every function without a return statement does return a value which is called 'none'; which usually gets suppressed by the interpreter.

 Functions can be called in different ways.